project-slippi/Nintendont/README.md

 ### Build Requirements
 You will need to install part of the devkitPro toolchain to build Nintendont.
 Visit [the getting started page](https://devkitpro.org/wiki/Getting_Started) and find the instructions for your system.
 I recommend installing GBA, Wii, and GC packages.
 GBA is required to get `devkitARM` which isn't provided in the others.
 You effectively need `devkitARM` `devkitPPC` and `libogc`.

+### Building with Docker
+We maintain a docker image for building on CI which can also be used for building locally without the need to install devkitPro.
+Simply run `sudo docker run --volume=${PWD}:/nintendont --workdir=/nintendont nikhilnarayana/devkitpro-nintendont make` from the root repo directory.

 ### Building on Windows
 To build on windows, you need to run the `Incremental Build.bat` file in the Nintendont root.